Part V

 - Repeat for four to six cycles, then return to natural breathing and notice shifts.

-Adaptation Note: If breath holds are challenging, shorten them or skip entirely (inhale four, exhale six).
-Seated or reclined positions are both valid; choose what feels most supportive.
+If breath holds are challenging, shorten them or skip entirely (inhale four, exhale six).
+Seated or reclined positions are both valid.

 7. Somatic Unwinding: Micro-Release Sequence